All structures composed by T. Shimojima in semantic correspondence with GPT-5.

 It is an effect of alignment—

-between structure and intention.
+between form and intention.

 A model can simulate understanding.